vigneshpatel14/adapters_omni/Docs_I_Created/POSTMAN_TESTING_GUIDE.md

 ## Test 3: Create WhatsApp Instance

 ### Purpose
-Create a new WhatsApp instance configured to use Echo Agent.
+Create a new WhatsApp instance configured to use Leo Agent (built-in).

 ### Postman Request